 Site speed – the time in which your website loads in a web browser – is one of the parameters that determines your SEO ranking.
 In addition to the SEO stuff, site speed also plays an important role in determining how many readers remain on your site, and consequently, what your conversion rates are.
 A mere one-second delay, for instance, can lead to a 7% drop in sales.

-To say this simply, it really is time for you to test how fast your websites load and what you can do to make your results better.
+To say this simply, as soon as you’ve finished building your websites, it really is time for you to test how fast they load and what you can do to make your results better.
 To do that, you’ll need some speed test tools!
 This is where today’s post comes into play.

 In this comparison of GTmetrix vs PageSpeed Insights vs Pingdom Tools vs WebPageTest, we give you hard details on each tool and point out which is likely going to be the best for your needs.
 We’re also going to be testing the same website with each of the tools to see what comes up.